arjansunar/arjansunar/README.md

 - 👋 Hi, I’m @arjansunar
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently working with Django and React
 - 📫 You can reach me on [email](mailto:arjan.gahatrajsunar@gmail.com)

 <!---